 Characteristics of The Sapphire Grape

 As we mentioned, Sapphire grapes have a tubular shape that sets them apart from most other grape varieties.
 However, they also have extremely dark purple skin that’s nearly black.
-Inside, the interior fruit has greenish-translucent color, and the fruit is seedless.
+Inside, the interior fruit is greenish-translucent, and the fruit is seedless.

 These grapes live up to their sweet reputation with a dessert flavor that comes from their high sugar content.
 In fact, they have the highest sugar content of any grape variety!